 Cloud computing has been gaining in popularity and has definite value.
 You may have heard a lot of hype about the magical ease of using cloud services.
 Or you might have heard the concerns about security and privacy.
-After all, something that good can’t be for real, right?
-From a consumer perspective there is much confusion and many misconceptions about it.
+After all, something that good can’t be real, right?
+From a consumer perspective, there is much confusion and many misconceptions about it.
 We’ve highlighted some of the most common myths.

 5 Myths About Cloud Computing